-- the axial plane is parallel to the ground and separates the head (Superior) from the feet (Inferior). - the coronal plane is perpendicular to the ground and separates the front from (Anterior) the back (Posterior). - the sagittal plane separates the Left from the Right.
+- the axial plane is parallel to the ground and separates the head (Superior) from the feet (Inferior). - the coronal plane is perpendicular to the ground and separates the front (Anterior) from the back (Posterior). - the sagittal plane is perpendicular to the ground and separates the Left from the Right.